 NICE PEOPLE: Frankly, the people of NZ are nicer than your average American.
 Several travel surveys have come to the same conclusion.
 One of my metrics for this is that I was only flipped off once in my year in NZ, and that was by our friend, Tracey, in good fun.

 CLIMATE: This is a tough one.
 NZ’s climate is sort of a cool Mediterranean climate, especially where we were in extreme southern NZ.
 The Pacific Ocean and Tasman Sea have a nice moderating influence on the climate.
 The daily temperature range was narrower than living here in the middle of the US.
-The humidity was higher, which causes a few different issues – window condensation, mold – but it also helps the slightly cooler temps to be very bearable.
+The humidity was higher, which causes a few different issues – window condensation, mold, so the use of a mould removal singapore is essential for this.

 HOMES: The Kiwi homes that we experienced were generally smaller than American homes – no big deal.
 American homes tend to be too big, so this wasn’t a surprise.
 The biggest problem, for me, living in a smaller home is that my introverted side didn’t get enough “space” away from the family, particularly in the evenings.
 Yes, I know – that’s my issue.